 Set up a feedback system where the team gets notified as soon as they move up or drop in rankings.
-This provides positive reinforcement and instant gratification (if they move up the leaderboard) and motivation to do better next time (if they slide down the leaderboard).
+This provides positive reinforcement, instant gratification (if they move up the leaderboard), and motivation to do better next time (if they get bumped down).

-And as Meganne Brezina, Head of Revenue Effectiveness at Lessonly succinctly puts it, "managers should help the sales rep identify and focus on one clearly defined area for improvement at a time, based on the data that resulted from the rating scale."
+And as Meganne Brezina, Head of Revenue Effectiveness at Lessonly, puts it, "managers should help the sales rep identify and focus on one clearly defined area for improvement at a time, based on the data that resulted from the rating scale."

 "This data-driven approach provides clear direction on the top place to focus.
-It’s important here to not boil the ocean and remain committed to one skill improvement at a time," she continues
+It’s important here to not boil the ocean and remain committed to one skill improvement at a time," she adds.

-Developing a clearly defined training and development path alongside matching KPIs that align with the individual reps' goals while achieving business goals can be a catalyst for improved performance.
+Developing a clearly defined training and development path alongside matching KPIs that align with the individual reps' goals while achieving business objectives can catalyze improved performance.

-Here's how to create a clear development plan:
+Here’s how to motivate and inspire your sales team with a clear development plan:

 Encourage/incentivize a strong relationship between SDRs and AEs

 Naturally, these two roles should have a symbiotic relationship.
 SDRs cast the net while the AEs reel the prospects in.
-Encouraging better collaboration between both roles not only improves the overall performance of the team, but SDRs who aspire to move into an AE role someday have a better understanding of the nuts and bolts of the AE role.
+Encouraging better collaboration between SDR and AE roles improves the overall team performance, and SDRs who aspire to move into an AE role someday have a better understanding of the nuts and bolts within the AE role.